 - Camels on the way

-Adventures are made of unique experiences.
+Adventures are made of unique occurrences that become our best travel experiences.
 This ride was very tiring, yet we had the times of our lives.
 All the fun parts of the trip were basically the same as the most difficult.

 - February Sahara Desert dry cold – NOT FUNNY